UniversityMLCampJeju/2020/README.md

 ### Application

-- Your proposal for Asin University Machine Learning Camp & Blockchain Jeju 2020 Project
+- Your proposal for University Machine Learning Camp & Blockchain Jeju 2020 Project
 - **Please use the application form for University MLB Camp and describe information as in detail as possible.**
 - CV that showcases your experience about deep learning and/or blockchain
 - Other supporting materials to show your expertise